SP12497/Core-Java-Notes/Node/My Notes/notes.md

 What is Nodejs?
     - Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser.
-    - Node.js lets developers use JavaScript to write command line tools and for server-side scripting—running scripts server-side to produce dynamic web page content before the page is sent to the user's web browser.
+    - Node.js lets developers use JavaScript to write command line tools and for server-side scripting—running scripts server-side to produce dynamic web page content before the page is sent to the users web browser.
     - Single threaded, event-driven, non-blocking I/O model.
     - Huge library of open-source packages available.
 Huge community support.